Lakshya-Coder/Priority-Queue-Implementation/README.md

 # Priority Queue Implementation

-This is priority queue implementation by the using some heap.
+This is very easy priority queue implementation by the using some heap.

 ## Requirement